-Tools to Diagnose Lung Cancer
+Tests to Diagnose Lung Cancer

+Diagnostic tests can include imaging scans and a biopsy of lung tissue and fluids around your lungs.
 Each diagnostic approach has its advantages and disadvantages, and all are based on evidence and research.
-We review each option thoroughly to help patients make the best choice for them.
-The tests and exams used for ruling out or diagnosing lung cancer include:
+We review each option thoroughly to help patients make the best choice.

 Physical Exam